-The object of risk management is to recognise, measure and manage these risks adequately.
-On a wider scale, the purpose of risk management is to minimise potential losses and reduce the volatility of financial results.
-Risk management in the Group is based on the classic three-level risk management system.

-The Group considers the risks related to changes in foreign exchange rates and stock exchange rates during the financial year and the reporting period to be very low, as the company's receivables and liabilities are denominated in euros and the company does not invest in tradable securities.
+The Group has taken into account that it is exposed to several risks in its economic activities.
+The goal of risk management is the recognition, measurement and adequate management of these risks.
+In a broader context, the aim of risk management is to reduce possible losses and the volatility of economic results.
+The Group's risk management is based on the classic three-level risk management system.
+The Group considers the risks related to changes in foreign exchange rates and stock exchange rates during the financial year and the reporting period to be very low, as the company's receivables and liabilities are denominated in euros and the company does not invest in tradable Securities, except to highly rated government bonds.
 More detailed information is provided in the section describing risk management in the financial statements.